KastnerRG/Read_the_docs/docs/project2.5.rst

 1) Introduction
 -----------------

-The goal of this part is to design a simple phase detector.
+The goal of this project is to design a simple phase detector.
 This is done by combining a complex FIR filter and a COordinate Rotation DIgital Computer (CORDIC).
 You build a complex FIR filter by hierarchically instantiating four “real” FIR filters similar to what you developed in the FIR filter project.
 In this part, you use CORDIC IP core from the previous part.

 The complex FIR filter is used to correlate to a known complex signal.
 We use Golay codes which have some great properties related to orthogonality and auto-correlation.
 This is not important to this lab, but is some really amazing math.
 I hope you look into it.